mmkulmala/cvbank/readme.md

 ## Pre-installations

-At the moment needs mongodb installed in the system as well as jdk 8 (jdk update to 9 is in the schedule) and graphql.
-Later I will include these in Docker container.
+At the moment needs mongodb installed in the system as well as jdk 8 (jdk update to 9 is in the schedule when full support is available) and graphql.
-Also at some point hack-my-resume node.js library is added for transformation support.

 ## Compiling the app